maxant/jvm-two-way-ssl/unsuccessful_server.md

     *** Finished
     *** Finished

 And the middle was happy with it.
-Now it starts the do the SSL handshake downstream with the back:
+Now it starts to do the SSL handshake downstream with the back:

     *** ClientHello, TLSv1.2
     *** ServerHello, TLSv1.2